Renters Insurance: What It Is, What It Costs And What It Covers

 You may also be able to get a discount if you bundle your renters insurance with the company that already provides an insurance policy for you, such as for your car.

-But there are probably quite a few things in your home that you would have a much harder time living without.
+No, renters insurance is not required.
+However, there are probably quite a few things in your home that you would have a hard time living without.
 What would you do if a burst pipe flooded your apartment and destroyed all your furniture?
 Can you afford to replace everything, or would it take you months or even years to save enough to refurnish your place?
 What happens if the laptop your livelihood depends on is destroyed in a fire?

 Even if you feel comfortable that you could replace the contents of your apartment if you needed to, basic liability insurance can potentially prevent financial disaster.
 While you may be able to recoup the cost of your couch on your own, if you end up being responsible for major damage or injury, you could face bankruptcy-level costs.